-In the event of a campus-wide emergency, safety notifications will be sent via PSUAlert emergency mobile messaging service and the campus' Mass Notification System.
-Updates will also be provided via the campus' home page.
-We ask that all students, staff, faculty, and visitors kindly comply with the instructions given via these notifications during an emergency situation.
+In the event of a campus-wide emergency, safety notifications will be sent via PSUAlert emergency mobile messaging service, the campus' mass notification system.
+Updates will also be provided on the home page of the campus' website.
+We ask that all students, staff, faculty, and visitors kindly comply with the instructions given during an emergency situation.

 Comments or Suggestions

 Do you have a comment, complaint, or a question for Police Services?Learn more »

 The Office of University Police is located in the white house on Orchard Road next to the Emmanuel Chapel.

 Emergency: Dial 911

 The mission of the Department of University Safety is to promote an atmosphere free from fear for personal safety, property loss, or accident and, thereby, contribute to the academic excellence of Penn State.

 To attain this mission, the Department of University Safety has an obligation to develop and maintain standards and programs to ensure that its functions are performed in an effective, consistent, and fair manner.
 These standards and programs must ultimately encompass all aspects of departmental operation, personnel selection, training and education, assignment and promotion, innovative experimentation, review and evaluation, and a willingness to adapt to provide for the needs of the community and its members within the guidelines of the state and the University.

 The department’s major responsibilities in carrying out its mission involve the following: